-• Continue to improve station areas and facilities, prioritizing system accessibility.
-Between 2018-2022, Metra completed 22 station rehabilitation projects and made 5 stations ADA-accessible.
+- Improve customer communications.
+We have begun the process of deploying a new train-tracking and customer communications system.
+This will provide real-time information across multiple channels, including on board trains and at stations, about upcoming stops, departure times and locations of trains, and service delays.
+The new system will be introduced systemwide over the next five years.
+Moreover, we will continue to improve station signage, including the deployment of digital displays with next train information, to ensure the system is easy to navigate and passengers can feel confident using our service.
+We will also explore new marketing campaigns and outreach efforts to reach new customers and communicate that Metra is a viable transit option for everyone. - Continue to improve station areas and facilities, prioritizing system accessibility.
+Metra will continue to conduct station evaluations to identify actions that can be taken to improve ridership, rider experience, and revenue generation at stations.
+Between 2018-2022, Metra completed 22 station rehabilitation projects and made five stations ADA-accessible.
 ADA access and improving station areas and facilities will remain a top priority over the next five-year period, as 25 stations are programmed for ADA improvements in the 2023-2027 capital program.
 This will improve the experience for people with disabilities, the elderly, and children.

-• Improve the onboard experience.
+Metra may evaluate parking lot utilization for potential redevelopment. - Improve the onboard experience.
 Metra will introduce new railcars to our system in 2025, marking the biggest change to our railcar design since the 1950s.
-We will be able to phase out our oldest railcars, some of which are nearly 70 years old, helping bring the Metra riding experience into the 21st century.
+We will be able to phase out our oldest railcars, some of which are 70 years old, helping bring the Metra riding experience into the 21st century.
 The new cars will feature near-level boarding and wheelchair lifts to improve accessibility, more comfortable seating, an increased number of doors per car to facilitate passenger access and egress, and more rider amenities such as video screens, charging outlets, and cupholders.
-In addition, Metra will explore new ways to create an engaging and more enjoyable onboard experience and continue to expand the Bike Car Program to promote sustainable transportation and recreation.
+In addition, Metra will explore new ways to create an engaging and more enjoyable onboard experience and continue to expand the promote sustainable transportation and recreation.